Five Ways to Make Your Ferret's Cage Smell Less

 Simply take the ferrets out of the cage, give it a few sprays of Nature's Miracle, and let dry.
 Voilà!
 No smell!
 I usually spray my cage with Nature's Miracle once a day just to make sure there is no odor.

 This only works well with wood stove pellets.
 If you’re using another litter that doesn't work as well and your cage smells awful, Nature's Miracle won't actually pull off any miracles.

 Ferrets don't need to bathe very often.
 A bath every month or two is plenty.
 Only bathe the ferret if it is dirty, if it has defecated on itself, or if it seriously just smells.

 You may need to bathe your new ferret shortly after bringing it home because it might smell excessively.
-Overall, however, the less baths the better.
-Every time you bathe your ferret you are stripping the skin of its oils and the oils will come back stronger because of this to replenish themselves.
+Overall, however, the fewer baths the better.
+Every time you bathe your ferret you are stripping the skin of its oils, and the oils will come back stronger because of this to replenish themselves.